hyperspy/hyperspy/doc/dev_guide/intro.rst

 .html>`_.

-For developing the code the home of HyperSpy is on github and you'll see that a lot of this guide boils down to using that platform well. so visit the following link and poke around the code, issues, and pull requests: `HyperSpy on Github <https://github.com/hyperspy/hyperspy>`_.
+For developing the code the home of HyperSpy is on github and you'll see that a lot of this guide boils down to using that platform well.
+So visit the following link and poke around the code, issues, and pull requests: `HyperSpy on Github <https://github.com/hyperspy/hyperspy>`_.